crrobinson14/grunt_schema_update/README.md

 These will be run in the order listed above.
 Because the versions are sorted numerically, if you ever "roll over" from 999 to 1000, this module will still function as expected.

+Because this is a multiTask, you can register several entries and maintain multiple schemas from one tool!

 ## Getting Started
 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: